 Asserting that "resistance is the only human component of the entire His-story," Fredy suspended his in-depth study of resistance to Leviathanic incursions in the woodlands around the Great Lakes to examine the "barbarians" and untamed tribes who, in earlier times, unequivocally refused the bondage of civilization.
 Where His-story exults in civic and military achievements, calling them Progress, Fredy's story views each consolidation of state power as an encroachment on the human community.
 He addresses the reader as one individual speaking to another and makes no claim to follow scholarly rules: "I take it for granted that resistance is the natural human response to dehumanization and, therefore, does not have to be explained or justified."
-The resistance story follows the chronology of Leviathan's destructive march, but avoids using Hisand reclaim the freedom, the creativity, the passion and the wonder that religion has stolen from our earth and our lives.
-In order to do this we will have to understand what needs and desires religion speaks to and how it fails to fulfill them.
-I have attempted to express some of my own explorations so that we can carry on the project of creating ourselves as free, wild beings.
-The project of transforming the world into a realm of sensual joy and pleasure by destroying the civilization that has stolen the fullness of life from us.
+The resistance story follows the chronology of Leviathan's destructive march, but avoids using His-storians' conventions of dating the events.
+This, as well as the poetic visionary language, gives the work an epic quality.